 Many companies have regular training for employees on how to spot social engineering attacks and strategies.

-While it is a social engineering attack, phishing has become one of today’s most common and malevolent cybersecurity attacks.
+Phishing is a form of a social engineering attack, and it has become one of today’s most common and malevolent cybersecurity attacks.

 In its most basic form, phishing occurs when a hacker uses a false identity to trick someone into providing sensitive information, downloading malware, or visiting a site containing malware.